 To summarize, the homeowners association assists in making sure that the neighborhood has curb appeal and that everything works properly.
 When you are buying a condominium, town home, or a house that is free standing in a community that has common areas that are used by your neighbors as well as amenities, most likely these areas are continually functioning do to an HOA.
 The amount of American people residing in communities with homeowners associations is increasing, rising up from a low one percent in the 70s to twenty-five percent today.

 Would it better to purchase a house that has an HOA?
 We will assist you choosing by laying out the positives, negatives, and expenses of this perk.

 What is a homeowners association anyway?

-HOA fees are typically divided into two parts: One part goes toward monthly expenses, and the remaining cash goes into a reserve fund.
-This reserve fund usually serves as a safety net, to be tapped for emergency fees that arise when natural disasters or vandals strike—or just the unavoidable repair.
+Homeowners association expenses are typically split up into two portions: One part goes toward fees that are charged month to month, and the money left over gets utilized in the reserve fund.
+This type of fund is typically serving the neighborhood as an additional protection and can be utilized for emergency expenses that come up when a natural disaster or robbers trespass in the neighborhood, in a addition to a repair that could not be prevented.
 They are also used to cover long-term repairs and replacements such as roofing, exterior paint, and plumbing.

 What is the assessment?

 Be aware that when your community is hit with a lot of maintenance expenses—just like a flood in the underground parking lot due to the broken water heater or a pipe bursting—homeowner insurance will cover a portion of it, but whatever is left will have to be paid by your HOA.

 Do you have a question about HOA fees?
 Click here to contact Lending Corner today!